11.17.2025

 In the past year, I've seen a lot of commentary (okay, usually on a social media "reel") about what men have to do to make sure their woman remains "in her feminine energy."
 I think I get the gist; in non gender identifying language, the implication is that the man needs to ensure he is a safe environment so the woman can feel relaxed.
 My skeptical side sees how this language became gendered and the implications that surround applying a gender to one's "energy" become a slippery slope.

 The backlash becomes tearing down women.
 We're "masculine" for simply being adults living on our own and paying all of our bills; for not needing a man.
 That's a sad statement; being needed is a low bar.
 Why not strive to be wanted, to be valuable in presence and not only for a paycheck?
 Much of the message to men is simply to not be like women.
 When we mind our own business, women get threats like, "Have fun dying alone with all of your cats."
-Women finally see this isn't the insult its intended to be; 1) dying alone with cats (in peace) doesn't sound like the worst thing in the world and 2) see "male loneliness epidemic."
+Women finally see this isn't the insult it's intended to be; 1) dying alone with cats (in peace) isn't the worst thing in the world and 2) see "male loneliness epidemic."
 It's all projection.

 No comments: